TrueAchievements' Cheater Policy

 • Manually adding or editing files in mod-enabled games to unlock achievements or alter achievement requirements.

-• Launching a game with command line arguments (or using software to do it for you) for the purpose of unlocking achievements, altering achievement requirements or to unlock options disabled by developers.
+• Launching a game with command line arguments (or using software to do so) for the purpose of unlocking achievements, altering achievement requirements or to unlock options disabled by developers.

-• Egregious account sharing: unlocking achievements over prolonged periods that would be impossible for a single person to do legitimately.
+• Account sharing: Unlocking achievements over prolonged periods that would be impossible for a single family unit to do legitimately.

-Cheating is not limited to the examples in the list above, but they provide guidance for most situations we can think of today.
-What is listed here can and will be updated as new forms of cheating are discovered.
+Cheating is not limited to the examples listed above.
+This list will be updated as new forms of cheating are discovered.

-• Manipulating your system date and/or time. e.g.
+• Manipulating your system date and/or time: Changing your date or time to unlock achievements.

-• Using in-game tools such as cheat codes or a console that is unlocked by default. e.g.
+• Using in-game tools: Using cheat codes or an in-game console that is unlocked by default (e.g., console commands in Fallout 3 (PC)).

-• Downloading user-generated content via an in-game browser or mod store built into the game.
+• Downloading user-generated in-game content: Accessing content via an in-game browser or mod store built into the game, or joining a shared world.

 • Playing a game prior to its official release date.